Heal a Heart, Save a Heart

-"Heartworm disease is a serious and potentially fatal disease in pets in the United States and many other parts of the world.
-It is caused by foot-long worms (heartworms) that live in the heart, lungs and associated blood vessels of affected pets, causing severe lung disease, heart failure and damage to other organs in the body.
-Heartworm disease affects dogs, cats and ferrets, but heartworms also live in other mammal species, including wolves, coyotes, foxes, sea lions and—in rare instances—humans.
+Heartworm disease is a severe and potentially fatal disease in pets in the United States and many other parts of the world.
+It is caused by foot-long worms (heartworms) that live in the heart, lungs, and associated blood vessels of affected pets, causing severe lung disease, heart failure, and damage to other organs in the body.
+Heartworm disease affects dogs, cats, and ferrets, but heartworms also live in other mammal species, including wolves, coyotes, foxes, sea lions, and—in rare instances—humans.
 Because wild species such as foxes and coyotes live in proximity to many urban areas, they are considered important carriers of the disease.

 How Is Heartworm Disease Spread?

 The mosquito plays an essential role in the heartworm life cycle.
 Adult female heartworms living in an infected dog, fox, coyote, or wolf produce microscopic baby worms called microfilaria that circulate in the bloodstream.
 When a mosquito bites and takes a blood meal from an infected animal, it picks up these baby worms, which develop and mature into "infective stage" larvae over a period of 10 to 14 days.
 Then, when the infected mosquito bites another dog, cat, or susceptible wild animal, the infective larvae are deposited onto the surface of the animal's skin and enter the new host through the mosquito's bite wound.
 Once inside a new host, it takes approximately six months for the larvae to develop into sexually mature adult heartworms.
 Once mature, heartworms can live for 5 to 7 years in dogs and 2 or 3 years in cats.
 Because of the longevity of these worms, each mosquito season can lead to an increasing number of worms in an infected pet.